Brazil exceeds 500,000 COVID-19 deaths | DW | 19.06.2021

 The country, which never had the pandemic under control, hit the tragic milestone as the virus continues to rage and President Jair Bolsonaro continues to ignore scientific recommendations.

-Brazil hit the tragic milestone of half a million COVID deaths on Saturday when it added XXX fatalities to its count.
+Brazil hit the tragic milestone of half a million COVID deaths on Saturday when it added 2,495 fatalities to its count.

 The country has the second highest pandemic death toll in the world, second only to the US, with its 600,000 deaths — though the US population is also 55% larger.